Code-Institute-Submissions/Romeo-Teacup-Submission/Romeo_Teacup_README.md

 The jumbatron image and text is diplayed correctly.
 The Visit Store button works and connects to external site as desired.

 Contact form page Testing:
-Unfortunately when I try to submit the form with all inputs valid and the form an error message appears even if completed correctly and I think this is due to not having a database to hold the information submitted.
+Unfortunately when I try to submit the form with all inputs valid, the form returns an error message that appears even if completed correctly and I think this is due to not having a database to hold the information submitted.
 When I try to submit the form with an invalid email address the same error page appears as above that reads "The site configured at this address does not contain the requested file."
 However if you go to the "Contact Us" page and try to submit the empty form there is an error message about the required fields appears that reads "Please fill in this field"

-I have had issues making the site mobile responsive and have found this the ost difficult part of the project.
+I have had issues making the site mobile responsive and have found this the most difficult part of the project.
 But the site looks great on desktop and IPAD sized screens.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

 Deployment
-In addition, if it is not obvious, you should also describe how to run your code locally.
 I deplyoyed the project using GitHub by going to the correct repositry and clicking on settings.
 On the next screen I scrolled down to the Github pages and for the source I selected the MASTER Branch.
 The page reloaded then I selected the option in Github pages that became available that reads "your site is ready to be published".
 Upon revieweing the details in the settings it now reads  Your site is published at https://kimberleychi.github.io/Romeo-Teacup-Submission/.
 I didnt experience any difficulties deploying the project and the deployed version and the development version are exactly the same as desired.

 References
 https://mdbootstrap.com/education/bootstrap/
 https://stackoverflow.com/
 https://www.w3schools.com/howto/